rwieruch/blog_robinwieruch_content/blog/react-starter/index.md

 Astro is seen as competitor to [Gatsby](https://www.gatsbyjs.com/) for content-focused websites.
 Over the last years, in my personal opinion, but also when seeing polls, Gatsby lost the direct competition against Next.
 During this competition, there may have been too much focus on feature parity (e.g. SSR) with Next and therefore less focus on what really matters DX and performance-wise for content-focused websites.
 This gave Astro an opportunity to step in as viable alternative.

-In conclusion, even though Next (with either SSR/SSG/ISR) or Gatsby would be a fit for content-focused websites too, Astro, even though relatively new as competitor, seems to fit the specific requirements here.
-The only fact that speaks for using Next: It mixes rendering techniques and therefore a performance optimized marketing page can be implemented in the same application as the actual application hidden behind a login.
-But it still comes with less performance according to Astro's benchmark and therefore I'd rather mix Next and Astro in a [modern Monorepo Setup](/javascript-monorepos/) for having a web application and website side by side.
+In conclusion, even though Next (with either SSR/SSG/ISR) or Gatsby would be a fit for content-focused websites too, Astro, even though relatively new as competitor, seems to fit the more specific requirements (performance, focus on content production (e.g. MDX)) of having a content-focused website here.

+In contrast, the only fact that speaks for using Next: It mixes rendering techniques and therefore a performance optimized marketing page can be implemented in the same application as the actual application hidden behind a login.
+But it still comes with less performance (not taking RSC into account, because not stable yet) according to Astro's benchmark and therefore I'd rather mix Next and Astro in a [modern Monorepo Setup](/javascript-monorepos/) for having a web application and website side by side.

 **React with Astro Advantages:**